Need Victoria’s help?

-How To Stop Your Dog From Jumping Up.
+How To Stop Your Dog From Jumping Up

-Q: Victoria, how do I get my dog to stop jumping up on guests every time someone new comes into the house?
+Question: Victoria, how do I get my dog to stop jumping up on guests every time someone new comes into the house?
 It started out as an annoyance and now the problem has escalated to the point that I dread having visitors over.
 Please help!

-Randy McClure, Portsmouth, Maine
+--Randy McClure, Portsmouth, Maine

-A: This is a classic example of why it's important to nip problem behaviors in the bud.
+Answer: This is a classic example of why it's important to nip problem behaviors in the bud.
 People often think it's silly to hire a trainer for relatively small problems, but those problems can quickly get out of hand as you're finding out.